 When you go back for the first time (or die) you have to decide whether you want to buy Chalice of Harmony to spam Arcanopulse or skip it to buy your first damage item.

 Chalice of Harmony is relatively cheap and gives you some magic resistance.
 But the most important thing is the seemingly endless mana pool you will get.
 You'll we be able to harass and farm constantly with Arcanopulse.
-Also try getting Boots of Speed when you go back for the first time.
+Also try getting Boots when you go back for the first time.

 If you have problems staying in lane you should buy up to two Doran's Rings and consider a Crystalline Flask for even more sustain (if you didn't start with it).